pm0822027/pm0822027.github.io/terms.md

 **1\.
 General, scope**

-1.1 The Inkspace GmbH Address: Schulstra�e 32, 54570 Wallenborn, e-mail: [csc@inkspace.me](mailto:csc@inkspace.me), phone: +49 159 0390445-6 (hereafter Inkspace) provides all deliveries and services solely on the basis of these Terms and Conditions.
+1.1 The Inkspace GmbH Address: Schulstraße 32, 54570 Wallenborn, e-mail: [csc@inkspace.me](mailto:csc@inkspace.me), phone: +49 159 0390445-6 (hereafter Inkspace) provides all deliveries and services solely on the basis of these Terms and Conditions.

-1.2 These Terms and Conditions apply to entrepreneurs according to � 14 BGB (German Civil Code) (hereafter business customers) as wells as to consumers according to � 13 BGB (German Civil Code) (hereafter private customers).
+1.2 These Terms and Conditions apply to entrepreneurs according to § 14 BGB (German Civil Code) (hereafter business customers) as wells as to consumers according to § 13 BGB (German Civil Code) (hereafter private customers).
 A consumer is any natural person entering into a legal transaction for a purpose that cannot be attributed to their commercial or to their independent vocational activity.

 1.3 For business users these Terms and Conditions are valid for all future business with Inkspace.

-1.4 Terms and Conditions of the business user that differ from Inkspace�s Terms and Conditions completely or in parts are not recognized, unless Inkspace accepts them with a written statement.
+1.4 Terms and Conditions of the business user that differ from Inkspace's Terms and Conditions completely or in parts are not recognized, unless Inkspace accepts them with a written statement.
 The Terms and Conditions of Inkspace also apply exclusively if Inkspace unconditionally renders a service in the knowledge of conflicting Terms and Conditions of the customer.

 **2\.
 Conclusion of contract**